silnrsi/font-bjcree/documentation/source/design.md

 * BJCree Regular
 * BJCree Bold

+The Latin glyphs are based loosely on C059 (New Century Schoolbook) from (URW)++, released under the SIL Open Font License version 1.1.

 SIL Global is the creator of the BJCree fonts, and is the owner of all proprietary rights therein.

 ## Type Samples